top of page

 - Late lesions: round or oval plaques that may evolve to become bullae and then erosions (occur 30 - 8 hours after ingesting drug)

-Location: mouth, genitalia, face, acral
+Location: mouth, genitalia, face, hands, feet

 Prog: resolve days to weeks after drug is discontinued; PIH may persist